weisswizards/sectorswap/README.md

 # sectorswap
-A game about fighting and treasure
+A game about fighting and treasures and stuff.